 In fact, job security is a complete myth these days and you have to fight for the ‘job stability’ you dream about.

 Today, job security is no longer about starting a career at corporate versus startup company anymore.
 In today’s competitive & crowded job market, you have to learn how to be comfortable with the uncertainty.
-The secret to survive is that you need to find how to bring more value to your surroundings so that everyone wants you to be their companion.
+The secret to survive is that you need to find ways on how to bring more value to the team so that everyone wants you to be their companion.
 Not only as an executor but as someone to share ideas with.

 No one likes being ignored, anyway.
 So you have to find out ways to create your own job stability.
 Prove them that you’re an irreplaceable employee.
 To reach that stage, you need to get out of your comfort zone and take the roller coaster ride — learn to be comfortable with all the changes and uncertainties.